naturalDev0/p3-omnicook/README.md

 1. [Bootstrap 4.3](https://getbootstrap.com/)
     * Speed up website building through simple ready made components
     * Components used ...
-        1. *form-group*          -
+        1. *form-group*          - Individual form group components that managed
-        1. *form-row*            -
+        1. *form-row*            - Form rows
-        1. *container*
-            * *container-fluid*  -
+        1. *container*           - A box that has formatted paddings that centralized contents in the middle of the webpage
+        1. *container-fluid*     - A box that takes up the whole width of the webpage.
-        1.
+        1. *...*

 1. [JQuery](https://jquery.com)
-    * Use to
+    * Manipulate HTML selectors.

 1. [Python 3.6.8](https://docs.python.org/3.6/)
     * Back-end language that helps to link front-end data to DB.
-    * Components used ...
+    * Components used (some)...
-        1.
-        1.
-        1.
+        1. *Function*
+        1. *list [ ]*            - Act like an array, to temporarily store values
+        1. *append()*            - Insert new values into list
-        1.
+        1. *...*

 1. [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-    * Use to developed dynamic web link routes.
+    * Developed dynamic web link routes.
 An micro framework.

 1. [MySQL](https://www.mysql.com/)
-    * Use to store database
+    * The database framework is used in this project.

 1. [ClearDB](https://w2.cleardb.net/)
-    * *This is required to deploy on Heroku as they don't support MySQL on the platform*
+    * *This is required to deploy on Heroku as they don't support MySQL on the platform.*

 ## Testing

 <i>These are the tests I have done so far...</i>

+### Manual Test
+1. Add Recipe (recipe_add.html) --- Steps
+    1. *Select 'Add Recipe' button on home page ('index.html')*
+    1. *Key in desire values into fields*
+    1. *Select 'Submit Recipe' button to submit the recipe*
+    1. *User is directed to index*
+    1. *Recipe is displayed on the page*

+1. Edit Recipe (recipe_edit.html) --- Steps
+    1. *Select 'View' button on the desired recipe*
+    1. *Select 'Edit' button to edit recipe*
+    1. *Update the fields with the desired values*
+    1. *Select 'Submit Recipe' button to update the recipe*
+    1. *User is direct to index*
+    1. *Changes is reflected on the recipe card*

+1. Delete Recipe (recipe_delete.html) --- Steps
+    1. *Select 'View' button on the desired recipe*
+    1. *Select 'Delete' button to be directed delete confirmation page*
+    1. *Select 'Delete' button to delete the recipe*
+    1. *Otherwise, revert back to index homepage*

+1. Read Recipe items (recipe_view, recipe_add, recipe_edit, recipe_delete) --- Steps
+    * *This function appears is commonly used in several pages*

+### Missing Tests
+*Due to time constraints ...
+These are the features with tests I have yet to implement*

+1. Form validations
+    * Currently the form has no validations, users can freely type any desired values into fields.
+1. Data integrity
+    * *"ingredient_name"* table data will keep stacking up as currently it does not have logics in Back-End to ensure zero duplications.
 <hr>

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment